 - To assign any reasonable number of students to a room without adjustment in room rent.

 The College has the right to inspect or search student rooms and their contents for suspected damages, non-compliance with college standards and regulations, and/or to protect the health and welfare of the student and college community.
 In accordance with Virginia law, representatives of the State Fire Marshal's Office will periodically inspect residence halls and individual rooms.
-Searches may be conducted by college officials, campus security, and head resident advisors.
+Searches may be conducted by college officials, campus safety, and head resident advisors.
 Advance notice of a room entry will be given when possible or prudent to the situation; however, such notice is not required.
 Students residing in the room need not be present for an entry or search to take place.
 In the event of excessive damage to residence hall property in certain student rooms, the College may inspect rooms on a regular basis.
 Offenses will be dealt with through the college conduct process and, in all cases, the students’ right to continue living on campus can be seriously jeopardized.

 Emory & Henry College defines hazing as any mental or physical requirement, request or obligation placed or imposed on a pledge or any other person which could cause discomfort, pain, fright, disgrace, injury, or which is personally degrading or which violates any federal, state or local statutes or College regulations.

 Charges of violation of the policy may be brought to the attention of the Student Government Department of Student Conduct and Honor Affairs or the Associate Dean of Students.
 In all such cases, all parties will be notified and involved.
-The Associate Dean of Students or Student Government Department of Student Conduct and Honor Affairs may elect to refer such cases to the Student Conduct Board (previously referred to as the Judicial Board).
+The Dean of Students or Student Government Department of Student Conduct and Honor Affairs may elect to refer such cases to the Student Conduct Board (previously referred to as the Judicial Board).

 According to Virginia State Law 18.2-56, It shall be unlawful to haze, so as to cause bodily injury, any student at any school, college, or university.
 Any person found guilty thereof shall be guilty of a Class 1 misdemeanor, unless the injury would be such as to constitute a felony, and in that event the punishment shall be inflicted as is otherwise provided by law for the punishment of such felony.
 Any person receiving bodily injury by hazing shall have a right to sue, civilly, the person or persons guilty thereof, whether adults or infants.
 The president, or other presiding official of any school, college or university, receiving appropriations from the state treasury shall, upon satisfactory proof of the guilt of any student found guilty of hazing another student so as to cause bodily injury, expel such student so found guilty, and shall make report thereof to the attorney for the Commonwealth of the county or city in which such school, college or university is, who shall present the same to the grand jury of such city or county convened next after such report is made to them.